Mend-Support-Training/.github/profile/README.md

 - [Training Team Commitment](#training-team-commitment-)

 ## Introduction 👋
-We're excited to have you on board as a technical support engineer and are thrilled to embark on this learning journey with you.
-Whether you're a seasoned tech enthusiast or just starting to dip your toes into the world of technical support, you've come to the right place.
+We welcome you on board as a technical support engineer and are thrilled to embark on this learning journey with you.
+Whether you're a seasoned customer service enthusiast or just starting to dip your toes into the world of technical support, you've come to the right place.

 ## What We're All About 🏆
-We're passionate about empowering individuals to master the art of coding and hone their development skills.
-Our organization is dedicated to providing an enriching training program for our onboarding technical support engineers.
+We're passionate about empowering individuals to master the art of support and hone their troubleshooting skills.
+Mend.io is dedicated to providing an enriching training program for our onboarding technical support engineers.

 ## What You'll Find Here 🗺️

 ### Training Modules
-Our GitHub repository hosts a wide array of training modules that cover everything from simple package manager exercises to advanced private registry resolutions.
+Our GitHub repositories host a wide array of training modules that cover everything from simple package manager exercises to advanced private registry resolutions.
 We believe in hands-on learning.
 Immerse yourself in real-world projects, from open source remediation to reachability prioritization, and apply the skills you learn as you go.

 ### Support Team Productivity Hacks
 You'll find practical samples and scripts that will help you automate repetitive tasks, streamline processes, and enhance your technical problem-solving abilities.